 Mobile Cuisine is approached by many of the new food truck owners around the country via phone and email.
 We have found that many of these new mobile entrepreneurs do not have extensive backgrounds in the culinary world.
 Many of the questions we are asked tend to be related to the operation and start-up of a food truck, but some of the other questions we are asked are related to culinary basics.

 Because of this, the staff at Mobile Cuisine has decided to add some content available to all of our readers to assist them with some of these culinary questions.
-In today’s article we are going to cover the basics of meat cutting to include cutting tools, meat handling and it’s storage.
+In today’s article we are going to cover butchery basics including cutting tools, meat handling and it’s storage.

 Mobile chefs with the means to do so often prefer to perform many the fabrication tasks in-house at their commissary or commercial kitchen to control their portion sizes and to be sure that the quality of each portion is the same each time.